USA and the UK

 - British Citizenship by Birth

-- How can I register my children for British citizenship by birth?
+- How can my child apply for British citizenship?

 - Do children of UK nationals born abroad obtain British citizenship by birth?